 This toolkit is intended to support social media work during an unprecedented time.

 How I solved it

-The contents of this toolkit reflect two years of qualitative longitudinal research and a comprehensive literature review.
+The contents of this toolkit reflect two years of qualitative longitudinal research.

 Tools to ensure your content meets accessibility standards.